< News

 Green Impact webinar series

 We're excited to launch our interactive webinar series, covering a range of sustainability topics, for all Green Impact organisations to promote to their teams.
 We're looking forward to reaching hundreds of staff and students across the Green Impact network.
-Staff from hospitals, universities, local councils and businesses will be able to collaborate, share ideas and network during these webinars.
+Staff and students from hospitals, universities, local councils and businesses will be able to learn, share ideas and network during these webinars.

 Each month, we will share the webinar series with each organisation, to promote to their Green Impact teams.
 All webinars will be hosted through Zoom and recorded for people to access at a later date.
 Here's what's coming up, along with our previous webinars to re-watch (all times UK time).